ibm-cloud-docs/pattern-pvs-ibmi-resiliency/overview.md

 - It can support up to 99.99% infrastructure availability when deployed as a multi-region.
 - It can support local high availability to protect from immediate LPAR failure.
 - It can support backups for AIX workloads to protect against data loss and can support disaster recovery scenarios.
-- It can support out-of-region disaster recovery.
+- It can support out of region disaster recovery.

 The {{site.data.keyword.powerSysShort}} resiliency pattern is intended to: